 Croup affects about 3% of children every year and is a common childhood disease (9).
-Children between the ages of three months and five years are most affected, although uncommon after age 6 years.
+Children between the ages of six months and three years are most affected, although uncommon after age 6 years.
 The peak rate of occurrence is in toddlerhood when the child is two years old.
 Croup mostly happens during the cold, winter months.
 Male-to-female ratio for croup is approximately 1.4:1.

 Overall, infants and toddlers have a higher risk of croup due to their narrow larynx.
-Even the slightest inflammation of the larynx can make the baby prone to croup.
+Even the slightest larynx inflammation can make the baby prone to croup.

 What Are The Symptoms Of Croup In Babies?